 One reader asked me about which places in France suit an expatriate family the most.
 I couldn’t give an accurate answer that time, so I decided to dedicate one article to this topic.
-Here in this article, let's take a look at the most family-friendly places in France.
+Here in this article, let's take a look at the best places to live in France with a family.

 First off, you might have heard some news that France’s economy is sluggish nowadays.
 I admit it is true, and as part of the Eurozone, France is not safe from the recession / financial crisis, which substantially affect its citizens.